astral-sh/uv/docs/concepts/projects.md

 uv uses the standard `[project.scripts]` table to define entry points for the project.

-For example, to declare an command called `hello` that invokes the `hello` function in the `example_package_app` module:
+For example, to declare a command called `hello` that invokes the `hello` function in the `example_package_app` module:

 ```toml title="pyproject.toml"